 Example 2: Three bags, 40lb each, heading round-trip from Chicago to Orlando

-Now, let’s imagine that I’m traveling alone, but I plan to stay a while.
+Now, let’s imagine that I’m traveling alone, but I plan to stay awhile.
 I want to bring three total suitcases on my flight, and I’m flying American.
-While my first bag through the airline is $25 and my second it $35, the third bag is where it really hurts.
+While my first bag through the airline is $25 and my second is $35, the third bag is where it really hurts.
 I will pay $150 each way to take a third suitcase!
 For bags number four through ten, the cost is $200 each way.
 Wow.

 Not only that, but I would save so much over the airline’s charges.
 My round-trip checked bags through American would cost me $420 total.
 By shipping my bags, I could pay as little as $171, a savings of $249.
 All I would have to do is pack them a few days early and be alright with them getting home a little later than me.